shahanakattil/ai-in-a-day/06-ml-in-databricks/README.md

 1. Now, on the left side, you will have your notebook and the results as in this Notebook we are creating a few experiments in the databricks and in Azure Machine learning.
 Once you go through the cell's output, you will have the direct URL's to launch the experiments and model details

     ![ADF for lab6](./media/notebookoutput.png)

+1. You can scroll down and explore the outputs of each cell in the notebook.
+You should be able to access few links related to the experiments and ML models, which redirect you to Azure Machine Learning Studio.

 ## Task 7 - Create Data Factory Pipeline to run the Explore the research papers dataset Azure Databricks for notebook
    In this task, you will create a pipeline to run notebooks in Azure Databricks with the help of a linked service in Data Factory, and you will see the output in Azure Databricks.